fbergama/wass/doc/src/render/documentation/getting_started.html.md

 ```000000_wd/``` for the first frame, ```000001_wd/``` for the second, and so on.
 No assumption are made on the temporal difference between two frames that are all considered independent and hence processed in parallel.

+## Note for multi-core/cpu platforms

+Each wass component (ie. ```wass_stereo```, ```wass_match```, etc.) runs as a
+single-threaded process performing a specific task on a working directory.
+To
+exploit the intrinsic parallelism of the stereo reconstruction task, the WASSjs
+controller manages multiple parallel instances of each component.

+As a consequence, WASS can scale well in distributed memory machines (like
+virtualized environments) with the only requirement to have a consistent shared
+view of a common filesystem.

 ## How to run it